-In the Reykjavik Marathon, you can choose between four distances.
-Here you can see maps of the routes from 2017.
+In the Reykjavik Marathon, you can choose between five distances.
+Here you can see maps of the 2018 routes.

 The marathon route will be marked on the ground with spray paint and other distances with signs.
 Distances in km will be marked with signs along the route.
 Unfortunately, the routes are not completely closed for car traffic so runners are kindly asked to be careful.